 - 6.5.
 The power supply has overheated.
 Shut down system and wait for unit to cool down.
 If unit will not restart, see Status LED Troubleshooting guide later in this section. - 6.6.
 Chopper is defective or not functioning.

-Refer to CH130 Chopper Module Test Procedure on page 5-31.
+Refer to CH130 Chopper Module Test Procedure later in this section.

 Status LED Troubleshooting